Basil Brooke, 1st Viscount Brookeborough: Awards and decorations

 He was awarded the Military Cross for "Distinguished Service in the Field" on 3 June 1916.
 He was awarded the Croix de Guerre in 1918.

 Having been appointed CBE in 1921, Brooke was, on 1 July 1952, raised to the House of Lords as Viscount Brookeborough, of Colebrooke, County Fermanagh.
-He was appointed a Knight of the Garter in 1965.
+He was appointed a Knight Companion of the Garter in 1965.
 He held the office of Vice-Admiral of Ulster between 1961 and 1973.
 He held the office of Lord Lieutenant of County Fermanagh and was Custos Rotulorum of County Fermanagh between 1963 and 1969.